|Congressman Adam Smith in Amman (Source: Jordan Times)|

 With few exceptions, mainstream editors and reporters in the news industry won't touch this battle we are waging as bereaved parents to see our child's killer stand trial in Washington on the US Federal charges she faces.

-But we certainly plan to keep pressing on.
+We plan to keep pressing on.
 We frankly don't understand how they view this.
-But for us, it's purely a matter of justice.
+But for us, it's a matter of justice.

 UPDATE January 12, 2020: They're back from the Congressional winter vacation and there has been not a single additional word from Rep Smith or his staff to us since the correspondence we published here.
 Nor from any of the other Congressional champions listed above.